ivop/romdos/README.md

 ---

-### Notes
+### Experimental Single Sector Boot Disk

 The experimental single sector boot disk seems to work like any other RDOS disk.
 Loading and saving files all works.
 That's good.

 There is one limitation, though.
-It is not possible to write DOS files to a newly formatted disk because the single sector boot code is not present in the original ROM, but the ROMDOS code writes its boot sector mostly from ROM.
+It is **NOT** possible to write DOS files to a newly formatted disk because the single sector boot code is not present in the original ROM.
+But the ROMDOS code writes its boot sector mostly from ROM.
 Hence the result is not bootable.

 Start new single sector disks by making a copy of ``romdos-singlesector-dupr.atr``.